Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: More Details About Our Experiments

 To validate that this simplification does not cause a meaningful performance degradation, we conduct a direct comparison on the 2D Gaussian mixture.
 As illustrated in Figure~\ref{fig:supp_dist}, the sample distributions generated by both methods are qualitatively indistinguishable across multiple independent runs.
 Both approaches effectively guide the generation process to the correct modes and prevent the mode collapse issues seen in standard CFG (see Figure 3 in the main paper).

-Given the negligible difference in performance, the substantial computational advantage of S²-Guidance makes it the far more practical and efficient choice.
+Given the negligible difference in performance, the substantial computational advantage of S²-Guidance makes it the far more practical and efficient choice than the naive variant.
 This finding strongly supports our adoption of the simplified approach as our final method.